 How Long Should We Plan to Stay?

-Most families spend 1-2 hours, but you could easily stay longer if kids get engaged with the touch tanks and seal watching.
+Most families spend 1-2 hours, but you could easily stay longer if the kids get engaged with the touch tanks and seal watching.
 There’s no time limit or pressure to leave.

 What Makes This Different from Big Commercial Aquariums?